AppDaemon/appdaemon/DASHBOARD.md

 - `title_color`
 - `title_size`

-## numeric_sensor
+## sensor

-A widget to report on values for any numeric sensor in Home Assistant
+A widget to report on values for any sensor in Home Assistant

+The defauts for sensor are biased towards numeric entities.
+If you want to represent text in the sensor it will work fine with the following caveats:

+- Do not set the precision parameter
+- You might want to set `text_color` to white
+- You will want to reduce the text_size = `100%` is a good starting place.

 ### Mandatory Arguments: